Aiven-Labs/demo-open-search-node-js/README.rst

 License
 -------

-This work is licensed under a
+This work is licensed under the Apache License, Version 2.0.
+Full license text is available in the LICENSE file and at http://www.apache.org/licenses/LICENSE-2.0.txt
-`Creative Commons Attribution 4.0 International License <http://creativecommons.org/licenses/by/4.0/>`_.